SocietyForArtisticResearch/rc-pandoc-help/06-collaboration.md

   users to view, comment or edit your exposition.
 * [share](#share): make your research visible to other people, but you can still change the content or make it private again.
 Others will not be able to edit.
+  By sharing, the exposition will appear on the front page, your public profile, and search results.
+  You can also connect a shared exposition to a Group or Portal, this way it will appear there as well (as the other locations).
 * [publishing](#publication): self-publish, or request publication
   within one of the portals.
 You cannot edit the content after publication.